jschnasse/oi/README.md

 # Detailed Examples

-Find examples in the [test directory](https://github.com/jschnasse/cjxy/tree/master/src/test/resources).
+Find examples in the [test directory](https://github.com/jschnasse/oi/tree/master/src/test/resources).
 Each test folder contains a `in`,`out` and `context` dir.
 The `in` dir contains the original source.
 The `context` dir contains a generated Json-Ld context.
 The `out` dir contains generated files.
 The `jsonld` files are generated with the aim of the context files from the `context` dir.

-To test the examples by yourself you have to (1) clone this repo, (2) install the cjxy tool and (3) cd into `src/test/resources` directory.
+To test the examples by yourself you have to (1) clone this repo, (2) install the oi tool and (3) cd into `src/test/resources` directory.

 ## Clone and Install from Source